Eminemmmmm/Eminemmmmm/README.md

 - 👋 Hi, I’m @Eminemmmmm
-- 👀 I’m interested in ...？
+- 👀 I’m interested in frontend development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Eminemmmmm/Eminemmmmm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.